Blekingegade Gang: Criminal activities

-To avoid further troubles with the police, KAK/KUF was converted from a very active group of violent demonstrators to a very secret underground cell in late 1970; led by Gottfred Appel, Ulla Hauton and Jens Holger Jensen.
-The former top activist Hans 'Xander' Truelsen refused to participate and left the organization.
-In July 1971, Gotfred Appel and Ulla Hauton had negotiated with PFLP-leader Wadi Haddad in Beirut, Lebanon.
-Between December 22, 1972, and January 10, 1973, KUF broke into a small Danish National Guard depot and stole three machine pistols, four machine guns, some armor-piercing rifles, each complete with its separately stored vital parts, ammunition, tools and other accessories.
-No other items (not even cash money) was taken.
-Some of these weapons were found in the gang hideout after their arrest in 1989.
+To avoid further troubles with the police, KAK/KUF was converted from a very active group of violent demonstrators to a very secret underground cell in late 1970; led by Appel, Hauton and Jensen.
+The former top activist Hans "Xander" Truelsen refused to participate and left the organisation.

-The coordinator of all European PFLP-EO activities Michel Moukharbal was arrested in Paris on June 27, 1975, and briefly betrayed the organization, leading French police to a hideout where Carlos the Jackal was partying.
-Carlos killed Moukharbal and two policemen, wounding the third.
-Amongst Moukharbal's papers was a reference to KAK and KOUF: KUF misspelled in French.
-In July 1975, Jens Holger Jensen led a field trip to PFLP in Lebanon.

-The gang now allegedly staged a number of coups.
-The gang is suspected of robbing a transport of cash to the local branch of the unemployment fund of the Unskilled Workers Union on December 9, 1975.
-The amount robbed was DKK 0.5 million (US$81,000)).
+The gang allegedly staged a number of coups, and is suspected of robbing a transport of cash to the local branch of the unemployment fund of the Unskilled Workers Union on December 9, 1975.
+The amount robbed was DKK 0.5 million (US$81,000).
 On September 2, 1976, the gang allegedly robbed a transport of cash from a post office, which yielded DKK 0.55 million (US$91,000).
 The gang allegedly used fake duplicate tax return money orders (each with a small realistic amount) and fake drivers licenses to defraud the Postal service of a total amount of DKK 1.4 million (US$240,000) on November 8, 1976).
-It is suspected that Jan Weimann had inside knowledge of the security codes in the brand new money order system.

-Gotfred Appel, Ulla Hauton, Jens Holger Jensen, and possibly one more KAK member, negotiated with Wadi Haddad in Baghdad, Iraq in February 1977.
+Appel, Hauton, Jensen, and possibly another KAK member negotiated with Wadi Haddad in Baghdad, Iraq, in February 1977.
 There are two conflicting versions of these negotiations: